-While the length of travel assignments can vary, anywhere from two to 26 weeks, the standard travel contract is 13 weeks.
-Across the board, the majority of agencies are seeking nurses to fill 13-week contracts, which is what most hospitals prefer as well.
-Of course, while this is the standard, what shifts a nurse works and the number of hours they work can vary significantly from one assignment to the next.
+While the length of travel nursing assignments can vary, anywhere from two to 26 weeks, the standard travel contract is 13 weeks.
+Across the board, the majority of agencies are seeking travel nurses to fill 13-week contracts, which is what most hospitals prefer as well.
+Of course, while this is the standard, what shifts a travel nurse works and the number of hours they work can vary significantly from one assignment to the next.
 Work how you want and where you want, faster, when you travel with us.
 Get submitted quickly to top local and national travel nurse jobs and be first in line for an interview.

 Why 13 Weeks?

-In addition to meeting the needs of this new staffing model, there are other reasons that most contracts are for a 13-week period.
-Healthcare facilities prefer it as orientation and onboarding periods for new nurses can take anywhere from four to 12 weeks, meaning travel nurses can provide coverage as new, permanently hired staff nurses acclimatize.
+In addition to meeting the needs of this new staffing model, there are other reasons that most travel nurse contracts are for a 13-week period.
+Healthcare facilities prefer it as orientation and onboarding periods for new nurses can take anywhere from four to 12 weeks, meaning travel nurses can provide coverage as new, permanently hired staff nurses to acclimatize.
 Additionally, with the Family and Medical Leave Act (FMLA) providing employees with as much as 12 weeks of leave, travel nurses that take on a 13-week contract can adequately cover those periods of leaves of absence.
 Housing is yet another reason, as standard apartment contracts for 13 weeks are easier to find than contracts for shorter periods, making life easier for nurses who want to find their own, as well as for agencies that secure housing for their nurses.

 A 13-week assignment is also preferable to many nurses.
-It’s the ideal length of time for a nurse to get to know the destination and avoid having to drive to a new assignment every other week, spending much of their time on the road.
+It’s the ideal length of time for a travel nurse to get to know the destination and avoid having to drive to a new assignment every other week, spending much of their time on the road.
 The assignment is long enough to provide stability and perhaps learn some new techniques, while still being able to visit four unique places every year.
 In other words, it allows them enough time to enjoy the benefits of a new city, but is short enough to fill their quest for new experiences and adventures.

-That said, if healthcare travelers find that they’re enjoying their assignment and want to stick around longer, and the hospital is still in need, it’s often possible to renew by extending the assignment, sometimes multiple times if all are in agreement.
+That said, if travel nurses find that they’re enjoying their assignment and want to stick around longer, and the hospital is still in need, it’s often possible to renew by extending the assignment, sometimes multiple times if all are in agreement.

 Shorter Length Assignments

 With times changing, there has been a shift in staffing needs, new technology, and lifestyles preferences, all of which has resulted in some travel contracts being more flexible.
-For example, with the emergence of vacation rental online marketplaces like Airbnb, it’s now easier for nurses arrange their own housing, without being held to 13-week contracts for apartments and other accommodation.
+For example, with the emergence of vacation rental online marketplaces like Airbnb, it’s now easier for travel nurses to arrange their own housing, without being held to 13-week contracts for apartments and other accommodation.

 Shorter contracts of four to six weeks do occasionally become available.
 For example, if a hospital has someone out on short-term disability, the facility may need a temporary nurse for a shorter period of time.
 Nurses interested in taking shorter assignments should talk to their recruiter about it so that they can keep an eye out for those more unique opportunities.

-Due to the COVID-19 pandemic, many nurses are now needed for these shorter term, high-intensity assignments.
-Nurses who are knowledgeable, experienced and can start quickly, have a compact license or multiple state licenses, are mostly likely to be hired for these assignments and can earn significantly more than travel nurses in standard 13-week assignments.
+As a result of the pent up demand for services, many nurses are now needed for these shorter-term, high-intensity assignments.
+Nurses who are knowledgeable, experienced, and can start quickly, and have a compact license or multiple state licenses, are most likely to be hired for these assignments and can earn significantly more than travel nurses in standard 13-week assignments.